EVEVGames/SCMLParser/README.md

 The generated collection has a script attached with properties.
 These include the **initial animation** to play and whether it should auto-play.
-Adjust these as needed, or uncheck **"Play"** to disable auto-start.
+Adjust these as needed, or uncheck **"Run"** to disable auto-start.

 ---